esmero/archipelago-deployment/docs/ubuntu.md

-git clone https://github.com/esmero/archipelago-deployment.git archipelago-deployment cd archipelago-deployment git checkout 8.x-1.0-beta1 docker-compose up -d
+git clone https://github.com/esmero/archipelago-deployment.git archipelago-deployment cd archipelago-deployment git checkout 8.x-1.0-beta1 cp docker-compose-nginx.yml docker-compose.yml
+docker-compose up -d
 ```
+Note: `docker-compose.yml` is git ignored in case you make local adjustments or changes to it.

 You need to make sure Docker can read/write to your local Drive a.k.a mounted volumens (specially if you decided not to run it as `root`, because we told you so!)